 According to Robert Raines, in his book A Time to Live, there are creative ways to age.
 Raines offers thoughtful exercises in self-examination that allow us to derive meaning from the inevitable aging process.

-- The first exercise is called “Waking Up.”
-Through this "wake-up call," we are reminded about the reality of our own mortality, the need to achieve a reconciliation or renewal of our relationships, and the importance of gratitude.
+The first exercise is called “Waking Up.”
+Through this “wake-up call,” we are reminded of the reality of our own mortality, the need to achieve a reconciliation or renewal of our relationships, and the importance of gratitude.

 Aging is a process we begin at birth.
 The quality of our aging depends upon how we embrace that process.

 Carter, B., & McGoldrick, M. (Eds.)
 (1989).
 Changing family life cycle: A framework for family therapy (2nd edition).
 Needham Heights, MA: Allyn and Bacon.

 Jacobs, R.H.
 (1997).
 Be an outrageous older woman (Revised).
 New York: HarperCollins.